Clearlake Car Accident Lawyers

 If this is your situation, you need an aggressive and committed law firm on your side to help you overcome the legal challenges ahead and face down insurance companies who will try to minimize your settlement.
 Turn to a Clearlake car accident lawyer from the Law Offices of J.Chrisp in your time of need.

-Is California a Fault or No-Fault State?
+- Is California No-Fault State?

-Many people wonder if California is a no-fault state for car accidents.
 The answer is no; California is a fault state.
 This means that if you are injured in a car accident, you may sue both the at-fault driver and their auto insurance company for compensation to cover damages.

 So what happens if you are at fault in a car accident?
 You are responsible for the damages of anyone who was injured in the accident.
 The other driver has the right to file a claim to receive compensation, just as you do if you are injured in an accident is not your fault.
 In most cases, your auto insurance will cover the expenses that you are responsible for as the at-fault driver, depending on your plan.